data-apis/array-api/spec/API_specification/type_promotion.md

 ### Notes

--   Type promotion rules **strictly** apply when determining the common result type for two **array** operands during an arithmetic operation, regardless of array dimension.
-Accordingly, zero-dimensional arrays are subject to the same type promotion rules as dimensional arrays.
+-   Type promotion rules must apply when determining the common result type for two **array** operands during an arithmetic operation, regardless of array dimension.
+Accordingly, zero-dimensional arrays must be subject to the same type promotion rules as dimensional arrays.
 -   Type promotion of non-numerical data types to numerical data types is unspecified (e.g., `bool` to `intxx` or `floatxx`).
 -   Non-array ("scalar") operands must not participate in type promotion.